WCByrne/CBToolkit/README.md

 <h2>CBBorderView</h2>
 Add borders to each side of a view as needed.

-* leftBorder, rightBorder, topBorder, bottomBorder: Turn each side on and off individually
+* `leftBorder`, rightBorder, topBorder, bottomBorder: Turn each side on and off individually
-* borderColor: The color of each side's border.
+* `borderColor`: The color of each side's border.
-* borderWidth: The width for each side's border
+* `borderWidth`: The width for each side's border

 <h2>CBGradientView</h2>
 Draw a gradient as a background or an overlay with zero code.

-* topColor: The first color in the gradient
+* `topColor`: The first color in the gradient
-* middleColor: The second color in the gradient
+* `middleColor`: The second color in the gradient
-* bottomColor: The third color in the gradient
+* `bottomColor`: The third color in the gradient

-* topLocation: The percentage point of the top color from top to bottom
+* `topLocation`: The percentage point of the top color from top to bottom
-* middleLocation: The percentage point of the middle color from top to bottom
+* `middleLocation`: The percentage point of the middle color from top to bottom
-* bottomLocation: The percentage point of the bottom color from top to bottom
+* `bottomLocation`: The percentage point of the bottom color from top to bottom

 Note: when using a clear color with CBGradientView the color before the opacity is set will make a difference.
 So if your top color with white(alpha 1) and bottom is black(alpha 0), the middle will appear greyish.